 What if I live in another state?

 If you live in a different state and have an SR-22 form on file there, you have to maintain it no matter where you are.
-Your existing SR-22 filing is probably sufficient in Connecticut, but it’s best to check with your insurer and the nearest DMV to make sure.
+Your existing SR-22 filing is probably sufficient in Connecticut.
+However, it’s best to check with your insurance company and the nearest DMV to make sure.

 What happens if I let my SR-22 coverage lapse?

-For example, if you’ve been maintaining SR-22 coverage for two years, and the filing is mandated for three, a lapse in coverage causes your mandatory term to reset.
-That means three more years of paying for an SR-22 — five years in total.
-Don’t allow a moment of negligence to cost you more money and time.
+For example, if you’ve maintained SR-22 coverage for two out of the three years required, a lapse in coverage causes your mandatory term to reset.
+That means three more years of paying for an SR-22, costing you more in money and time.

 What happens when I don’t need an SR-22 on file anymore?